mcfarljm/fortwrap/docs/manual.md

   interest.
 Create an "append" function in Fortran that accepts only scalars but allows you to add items to the array container one at a time.
-* Fortran functions with non-primitive return types are not wrapped.
+* Functions with non-primitive return types are not wrapped (with the exception of derived type pointers, which are supported).

 Note that FortWrap can still wrap procedures that use unsupported arguments if those arguments are optional.
 In these cases, the